 Other privacy-related pluses include increased customer loyalty; reduced opt-out and increased opt-in rates for marketing campaigns; better data quality; a better corporate image; and a stronger brand.
 In fact, a recent survey found that 36% of businesses see privacy as part of their brand or image in the marketplace.

 Organizations can quantify some of those improvements.
-They also can calculate the losses from failing
+They also can calculate the losses from failing to earn their customers' trust, Ponemon argued.

 He said that the biggest costs in privacy breaches don't come from the incidents themselves.
 Rather, businesses pay a far steeper price when these glitches blow up into crises and "the CEO's picture winds up on the cover of The Wall Street Journal."